 As Joshua said, “Choose today whom you will serve” (Joshua 24:15).

 Resolved: That all men should live for the glory of God.
 Resolved second: That whether others do or not, I will. —Jonathan Edwards

 Question: Do you remember the place where you dedicated your life to the Lord?
-Where was it?
-You can leave a comment by clicking here.
+To leave a comment, just click here.